 Interaction

 The ability of a system to interact physically, cognitively and socially either with users, operators or other systems around it.
 The ability to interact may be as simple as the use of a communication protocol, or as advanced as holding an interactive conversation in a social context.
 The ability to interact is critical to many areas of application.
 Interaction depends on both the medium of interaction and the context and flow of the interaction.
 The ability to interact takes place in three distinct ways: physical interaction, cognitive interaction and social interaction.
-The description of the levels of Interaction Ability includes these three types of interaction.
+The Interaction Ability consists of the following three types of interaction.

 Human-System Interaction

+The following set of levels relate to the interaction between users and the system.
+This set of ability levels are distinct from the cognitive human-system interaction levels, as they define the method of interaction independently of the cognitive context.